Game Bird

 10 cups crumbled corn bread

-2 large Granny Smith apples, chopped
+2 large Granny Smith apples,

 1 large onion, chopped